Types of commercial mortgages

-There are two types of commercial mortgage - an owner occupier mortgage for trading premises and a commercial investment mortgage for those looking to invest in commercial property.
+There are two types of commercial mortgage - an owner-occupier mortgage for trading premises and a commercial investment mortgage for those looking to invest in commercial property.
 Our team of specialist brokers can help you source both.

-Commercial mortgages from the specialist lenders tend to be priced higher but they don't want your business banking, will offer some interest-only payment terms and they'll lend up to 75% LTV.
+Competitive terms are available for business owners; however, be prepared to move your business banking to achieve the best terms available.
+If you don't want to move your business banking, specialist lenders tend to be priced higher but don't want your business banking.
+They will offer some interest-only terms, and they'll lend up to 75% LTV.

 Commercial mortgage transactions are subject to the following fees: